KCW89/telebort-core-programs/Program-Data-1 (ver.2025).md

 ### Lesson 21: Capstone Project Setup
 1. **Lesson & Topic**
-   - **Title:** “Project Kickoff: Plan Your Database Masterpiece”
+   - **Title:** "Project Kickoff: Plan Your Database Masterpiece"
-   - **Connection:** Begin planning your comprehensive capstone project that integrates everything you’ve learned about databases.
+   - **Connection:** Begin planning your comprehensive capstone project that integrates everything you've learned about databases.
 2. **Learning Objectives**
    - To understand how to brainstorm and plan a full-scale database project.
    - To learn how to outline project tasks, design a schema, and define analysis goals.